 Finding 1.
-The utility-specific annual decay rate for the Nicor Gas HER program is 46% one year after reports were stopped.
-This implies a persistence factor of 54% for the first year after reports are stopped, meaning that 54% of the program savings persist after one year.
+The utility-specific annual decay rate for the Nicor Gas HER program is 46% one year after the initial program year.
+This implies a persistence factor of 54% for the first year after the initial program year, meaning that 54% of the program savings persist after one year.